haddocking/haddocking.github.io/education/molmod_online/docking.md

   spectrum b, cyan_red
 </a>

-Because the current residue indices match the human canonical sequence, you will have to run a structural alignment of you mouse MDM2 model onto this structure and define the residue mapping by hand.
+Because the current residue indices match the human canonical sequence, you will have to run a structural alignment of your mouse MDM2 model onto this structure and define the residue mapping by hand.
 For this, you need to load your mouse MDM2 model on the same PyMOL session and then perform a structural alignment on the human one.
 The `align` [function](https://pymolwiki.org/index.php/Align){:target="_blank"}, already implemented in PyMOL, is easy to use and well suited for this task.

 <a class="prompt prompt-pymol">